StefanKarpinski/JuliaCon2025Talks/Interpreting_Float-Point_Ranges.md

 Otherwise fall back to literal (bad) interpretation

 ---
-# Let's formalize things
+# Let’s formalize things

-We'll view float inputs as intervals:
+We’ll view float inputs as intervals:

 - `a:s:b` $\rightarrow (A, S, B) \subseteq \mathbb{R}^3$
   - where $A   = [A^-, A^+] \subseteq \mathbb{R}$